 Jordan filed a special action with the Arizona Court of Appeals asserting the family court’s order was an abuse of discretion because the judge’s order violated the constitutional provision separating church and state.

-When the appellate court received the Special Action Petition, the Court of Appeals ordered both parties to file simultaneous briefs addressing whether the trial judge had jurisdiction to issue its order, since it addressed the same issue on which the superior court had previously ruled.
+When the appellate court received the Special Action Petition, the Court of Appeals ordered both parties to file simultaneous briefs addressing whether the trial judge had jurisdiction to issue its order, since it addressed the same subject on which the superior court had previously ruled.

 Joint Custody and School Choice in Arizona | The Ruling

-Because the matter was a special action, the court was required to decide the sole issue of the trial court’s jurisdiction to issue it’s order.
-Special actions cannot be used as a substitute for an appeal and are only granted when the issue impacts a constitutional right, cannot be remedied by a standard appeal, or has widespread impact.
+Because the matter was a Special Action, the court was required to decide the sole issue of the trial court’s jurisdiction to issue its order.
+Special actions cannot be used as a substitute for an appeal and are only granted when the issue impacts a constitutional right, cannot be remedied by a standard appeal or has widespread impact.

-Arizona policy states, “where an issue is one of first impression of a purely legal question, is of statewide importance, and is likely to arise again, special action jurisdiction may be warranted.”
+Arizona policy states, “where an issue is one of first impression of a purely legal question, is of statewide importance and is likely to arise again, special action jurisdiction may be warranted.”
 The court believed this case met all of those requirements, so they proceeded with the first issue presented.

 After reviewing the Parenting Plan, the trial court ruled the Parenting Plan did not give veto power to either parent regarding educational decisions, but because school is essentially both or neither parent’s time, one parent cannot deny religious instruction during his or her parenting time over the other parent’s objection.